Atlantic Coast leopard frog: Distribution and range

-L. kauffeldi is found along the northeastern coast of the United States from central Connecticut to northeastern North Carolina.
+L. kauffeldi is found in nine states along the northeastern coast of the United States, from central Connecticut to northeastern North Carolina.
 The north-south range is approximately 780 km long, and the width is about 100 km from the Atlantic shoreline inward.
 The range narrows as it progressed southward, mostly along the I-95 corridor.
-The species is thought to inhabit ten states, but the entirety of its distribution and range is not known.
-It is thought to be extirpated from most of western New York and Long Island.
+It is thought to be extirpated from most of Connecticut, the Hudson Valley, and Long Island.

-The Atlantic Coast leopard frog is thought to be sympatric with both the northern leopard frog and the southern leopard frog in the northern and southern parts of its range, respectively.
+The Atlantic Coast leopard frog is sympatric with the northern leopard frog in Connecticut and the southern leopard frog from New Jersey through North Carolina.
+It apparently hybridizes with these species where they come into contact.
 For a time the species remained undiscovered because of its similarity to both of the aforementioned in physical appearance and habitat.

 A vector rendition of the range from Figure 1 of Feinberg et al. (2014) showing the range of the Atlantic Coast leopard frog side by side with the previously understood range for the northern and southern leopard frogs is shown here on Wikimedia Commons.

 Characteristics

 The frogs' coloring ranges from mint-gray to light olive green, and brown spots distribute irregularly across their backs and legs.
 Dark snout lines run along their heads.
 They have large eyes and strong legs used for leaping.
 Coloring has been observed to change between day and night as well as with the seasons, with many individuals taking nocturnal darker tones and diurnal lighter hues.
 Adult males have large vocal sacs on either side of the head which are used to produce a mating call.

+Distinguishing between Atlantic Coast leopard frogs and Southern leopard frogs is difficult.
+Key features that differentiate the Atlantic Coast leopard frog from the Southern leopard frog include the lack of a white spot on the tympanum, a femoral reticulum (inner thigh) that is primarily dark with unconnected light patches, a blunter snout, and duller coloration.
+However, there is significant overlap in these traits between the species and no single morphological trait can reliably differentiate the two.

-This call is a single and distinct "chuck" sound rather than the repeated "ak-ak-ak" of related species.
+Mating call is the most reliable distinguishing feature of the Atlantic Coast leopard frog.
+The Atlantic Coast leopard frog's call is a single and distinct "chuck" sound rather than the repeated "ak-ak-ak" of the Southern leopard frog or the "snore" of a Northern leopard frog.

 Breeding

 The species breeds at a similar time of year as many other leopard frog species.
 The frogs commence migrations in February and March.
 As the air temperature rises in March and April, males begin consistent nocturnal choruses of mating calls, though both sustained diurnal and nocturnal choruses have been observed.
 They float in shallow water in groups of five or more and call to females.
 The advertisement call does not travel far, which may be a reason for dense groups.

-Breeding continues through spring and early summer, peaking in a 2-3 week period in late March and early April in New York.
+Breeding continues through late winter and early spring, peaking in a two- to three-week period in late March and early April in New York.
 Eggs are laid in clusters.